ThatObiGuy/SEMS_solar_energy_mobile_app/README.md

 This is a smart energy management system for residential solar-plus-battery setups using real-world data.
 The project consists of a React Native mobile frontend and a Node.js Express backend.

+The project was developed as part a Maynooth University undergraduate porgramme.
+The app featured the research findings along with a number of other valuable features.
+The programme ended in October of 2025 and since the API used to collect the data has stopped working as intended.

 ## Development Information

 ### Project Structure